flopezval2023F/Capstone-Fars/README.md

-# Capstone-Fars
 📘 FARS Chatbot – Setup & Run Guide

 Welcome to the FARS Chatbot project.
 This tool provides an interactive interface for querying, analyzing, and working with FARS (Fatality Analysis Reporting System) data using Databricks, a lightweight Python backend, and a modern React frontend.

-This guide walks you through setting up environment variables, preparing the backend, and running the full application.
+This guide walks you through configuring Databricks credentials, preparing the backend, and running the full application.

 🚀 1.
 Databricks Setup